Xunnamius/hashnav/README.md

 Be sure to read the [full documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md "It is really cool :D") to understand the *full power* of this class.
 For a fun little HashNav sandbox to frolic around in, check out this GitHub page: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav "It is really cool :D")

+(playground is going to get a facelift soon, as well as a tutorial page)

-What is New in 1.3
+What is new in 1.4
 -------------
+* Slash parser is now the default parser
-* Minor optimizations
+* Added buildURI()
-* Updated README and documentation
+* Updated HashNav's image
-* Modularized the URI parser methods, allowing for others to easily create custom URI parser classes for HashNav
-* Added a URI parser that allows for URIs to be structured in a similar fashion to Zend Framework URIs (using slashes instead of ampersands)
+* Stomped all the bugs!

 Setting up Your Page
 -------------